 If you have played any amount of golf in your life then you are well aware that it is not the most affordable hobby to take up.
-Between memberships, Kirkland Golf Balls, equipment costs, green fees, cart rentals, and other golf expenses such as golf clubs, shoes, and gloves, the average golfer spends more than a couple thousand dollars per year supporting their love for the game.
+Between memberships, Kirkland Golf Balls, equipment expenses, green fees, cart rentals, and other golf expenses such as golf clubs, shoes, and gloves, the average golfer spends more than a couple thousand dollars per year supporting their love for the game.

 Golf balls can take up a large portion of a golfer’s annual budget no matter their skill level.
 After all, you can’t play without golf balls and even the best players will lose a few throughout the season.